vercel/next.js/docs/faq.md

 <details>
   <summary>How can I change the internal webpack config?</summary>
-  <p>Next.js tries its best to remove the overhead of webpack configurations through supporting the most popular use cases.
+  <p>In most cases, no manual webpack configuration is necessary since Next.js automatically configures webpack.
 For advanced cases where more control is needed, refer to the <a href="/docs/api-reference/next.config.js/custom-webpack-config.md">custom webpack config documentation</a>.</p>
 </details>

 <details>